Mardia-Enterprises/Fulcrum_main/backend/vector_search_mistral/README.md

 # Search PDFs with RAG processing
 ./backend/vector_search_mistral/pdf-search search "your search query" --rag --rag-mode explain

+# Find projects by a specific person
+./backend/vector_search_mistral/pdf-search search "Give me all projects that John Smith has worked on" --rag
 ```

 ### Process and Index PDFs